(Updated October 2015)

 Russia has under construction at St Petersburg the first of a series of floating power plants for their northern and far eastern territories.
 Two OKBM KLT-40S reactors derived from those in icebreakers, but with low-enriched fuel (less than 20% U-235), are mounted on a 21,500 tonne, 144 m long barge.
-Refuelling interval is 3-4 years on site, and at the end of a 12-year operating cycle the whole plant is returned to a shipyard for a 2-year overhaul and storage of used fuel, before being returned to service.
-See also Russia NP paper.
+Refuelling interval is 3-4 years on site, and at the end of a 12-year operating cycle the whole plant is returned to a shipyard for a two-year overhaul and storage of used fuel, before being returned to service.
+See also information paper on Nuclear Power in Russia.

 With increasing attention being given to greenhouse gas emissions arising from burning fossil fuels for international air and marine transport, particularly dirty bunker fuel for the latter, and the excellent safety record of nuclear powered ships, it is quite conceivable that renewed attention will be given to marine nuclear powered ships, it is likely that there will be renewed interest in marine nuclear propulsion.
 The world's merchant shipping is reported to have a total power capacity of 410 GWt, about one third that of world nuclear power plants.

 The head of the large Chinese shipping company Cosco suggested in December 2009 that container ships should be powered by nuclear reactors in order to reduce greenhouse gas emissions from shipping.
 He said that Cosco was in talks with China's nuclear authority to develop nuclear powered freight vessels.
 However, in 2011 Cosco aborted the study after three years, following the Fukushima accident.